 The common horizontal lines were liken to the native prairie landscape.
 However, the architects, to describe themselves, do not use the term Prairie School, in which one of the first architect historians, H. Allen Brooks, created this term.

 Some of the common names of Ranch architecture are American ranch, California ranch, rancher or rambler.
 Ranch is a local architectural style that originated in the US.

-Ranch style was very famous in post war middle class from the years 1940s to 1970s and it was first built years before, around 1920s.
+Ranch style was very famous in post-war middle class from the years the 1940s to 1970s and it was first built years before, around the 1920s.
 The exporting of this style to other nations was made possible yet its popularity faded in the late 20th century as neo-eclectic house style became popular.